Can Physiotherapy Cure Slip Discs?

 There are many telltale signs to be on the lookout for getting physiotherapy for your slipped discs.
-The most common of them is mentioned in our "do not do" list of physiotherapy services for patients with bulging or herniated discs.
+The most common is our "do not do" list of physiotherapy services for patients with bulging or herniated discs.
 The other two telltale signs of lousy physiotherapy for slip disc include:

 A slipped disc occurs when the spinal disc undergoes degenerative changes and tears.
 If you have a bulging, prolapsed, protruded, or herniated disc, you have tears in the annulus fibrosus.
 Therefore, you must avoid stretching or exercises in the early stages of care as they will cause a rapid worsening of your slipped disc.

 Physiotherapy Alone Will NOT Cure Your Slip-Disc Symptoms?

 Physiotherapy is a standard treatment prescribed to slip-disc patients.
 But, physiotherapy alone has failed to provide patients with relief and cure.
 Had physiotherapy alone been sufficient, hospitals would not be performing as many spine surgeries as they do!
 So, the answer to the question; can physiotherapy cure a slip-disc is NO. At least, not by itself.

 Physical therapy or physiotherapy can cure the symptoms of slipped discs when provided in an integrative clinical setting, incorporating breakthrough technology and research-based chiropractic.
 Physiotherapy helps reduce symptoms but has limitations in repairing the damage to a disc.
 Physiotherapy can cure slipped discs through active clinical physiotherapy, chiropractic, and advanced spine-specific technology.

 The best system Integrating physiotherapy, chiropractic, and customized rehabilitative therapies helps repair damaged tissues better than any other treatment.